Chimène van Oosterhout: Participation in celebrity TV competitions

-Acting and documentary
+Acting

-Chimène van Oosterhout appeared in Dutch TV series (Goede Tijden, Slechte Tijden, Onderweg naar morgen, Mijn dochter en ik, Het zonnetje in huis and Duo B&B).
+Chimène van Oosterhout appeared in Dutch TV series (Goede tijden, slechte tijden, Onderweg naar morgen, Mijn dochter en ik, Het zonnetje in huis and Duo B&B).

 In 2000, she had one of the leading parts in the American movie "X- Patriots".
 Darien Sills-Evans wrote, directed and starred in this romantic comedy about two black American men who travelled to the Netherlands – a place where no one looked like them – in search of self-identity.
 X-Patriots premiered on June 23, 2001, in Chicago at the AngelCiti Film Festival where it won "Best Film" and be noted in the Chicago Reader as the "Critic's Choice".
 A successful film festival run followed, with the film picking up usually good reviews and awards that included the LA Weekly Award Best Screenplay 2002, CCI Digital Award for Best Ensemble Cast 2002, Film Finders Maverick Award for Quality Low-Budget Film 2002 (Method Fest), Best Feature Angelciti Chicago 2001, and nominated for the Gordon Parks Award IFP 2001.
 The last public showing of X-Patriots was in New York City at DCTV's 24-Hour Film Festival, where it won the Audience Award.

+Public awareness about cancer

 On March 1, 2021, Chimène van Oosterhout revealed on social media the trailer of a documentary series entitled "K*T Kanker" after she was diagnosed with breast cancer.
-In this documentary conceived by Filmfactory.nl (Evert den Hartogh and Jacco den Hartogh), she showed her life as a cancer patient.
+In this documentary conceived by Filmfactory.nl (Evert den Hartogh and Jacco den Hartogh), she showed her life as a cancer patient during seven episodes.

+As a well-known breast cancer survivor, she has been a prominent ambassador for Pink Ribbon awareness campaigns in the Netherlands since 2021.